-Course able to Outcome: After the completion of the course, students will be Domain/Level C or P or A CO1 Understand the components of bridges C (Understand) CO2 Assess the behavior of various bridges.
+Course able to Domain/Level C or P or A CO1 Understand the components of bridges C (Understand) CO2 Assess the behavior of various bridges.
 C (Analyse) CO3 Design the steel and concrete bridges C(Create) CO4 Design the Cable and suspension bridges C (Create) CO5 Design the substructure of bridges.
 C (Create)